Preprint copies of publications available upon request.

-Abstract: We test whether public preferences and organized labor constrains GOP-controlled state governments from pursuing restrictions on labor unions.
-We create new estimates of state-level public support for unions by income thirds.
+Abstract: We test whether public support for organized labor constrains GOP-controlled state governments from pursuing restrictions on labor unions.
+We create new estimates of state-level public support for unions by income tercile.
 We find that Republicans are less likely to adopt Right-to-Work and other restrictive labor polices when union support among middle and low income earners is high and union membership is high.
-These results speak to the ongoing study of unequal representation of the wealthy.
+The results add to the ongoing study of unequal representation and responsiveness in the U.S.

 Abstract: States spend billions on economic development incentives each year in order to encourage businesses to locate in their state.
-Using state-level data from 1999-2014, I find that increased incentive spending incentives leads to higher income inequality by reducing redistribution over the long run.
-Despite trying to generate greater prosperity, states may be inadvertently exacerbating inequality by incentivizing businesses.
+Using state-level data from 1999-2014, I find that increased incentive spending is associated with higher income inequality.
+Despite trying to generate greater prosperity, states may be inadvertently exacerbating inequality.

 - Our paper was also linked in show notes and discussed on Vox’s The Weeds.